CYRAHAHAHA/ChromaCube/README.md

-# ChromaCube
+# Reversi-CYR
-For DTI project 3.007
+Reversi by Chen Yirong